papajessie/swcpy/docs/bugs.md

   * **Analysis:** The problem is clear from the numbers.
 This may have been an overlook by the dev team, or a conscious design decision to make defence at level 11 easier.
   * **Bug confirmed:** yes, multiple sources.
 Waiting for a timestamp and an official test.

-### Rebel IDT Traps

-As expressed above, the [Rebel IDT trap](rebelTrapDropship.html) is only a bit healthier, costs more to rearm, but does not drop better troops.

-  * **Analysis:** The [Clone Wars Gunship](CloneWarsGunshipTrap.html) was not given a level 11, so the trap is set to simply use the level 10.
-Other stats of the trap were increased in a seemingly sound way.
-  * **Bug confirmed:** yes, multiple sources.
-Waiting for a timestamp and an official test.
-  * **Bug confirmation process:** (not required)

 ### A-A5 Speeder Truck and Imperial Troop Transport : Units without a prestige level

 While this may be by design, a number of playable units don't have a